Mindscoach

 The Cost of Misalignment

-When leaders don’t pause to check for internal clarity, they:
+When leaders don’t pause to check for internal clarity, they: Build success structures they secretly resent and worse still they set the tone for teams to follow suit.

 Identity Reframe: Not Broken—Just Misaligned